 Some think religion is truth.
 However, there is an eternal gap between religion and a personal relationship with Jesus.
 Too often, religion is just a fancy disguise for just another civic group.
 People gather, pay their dues, sing the songs, participate in meetings, get involved in their communities—yet remain spiritually unchanged.
 Sadly, many “religious leaders” are oblivious—often masquerading their preferential humanistic beliefs or moral relativism as God’s Word.
 Here’s a spiritual secret: God’s Word never conflicts with God’s Word.

 There is also an eternal gap between knowledge of truthful facts and spiritual regeneration.
 I can quote verses, sing worship songs, raise my hands in praise, and bend my knees in prayer, yet not be spiritually regenerated.
 Until I have been “born from above” [John 3:3-8], I remain unregenerate and bound for eternity in hell.
 Knowing the veracity of Scripture, of Christ, of the end times, or even of Christ’s return is pointless unless I act on it and claim it as my own.

 How do I do that?
 Thank you for asking.

 By accepting Jesus as Lord and Savior, I recognize myself a lost sinner and claim as my own His substitutionary sacrifice on Calvary.
 I own my sinful state [Romans 3:10, 23] and claim His righteousness as my own [2 Corinthians 5:21].
-By God’s grace through personal faith in Jesus [Ephesians 2:8], I am saved, born again, born “from above,” indwelt by the Holy Spirit of truth.
+By God’s grace through personal faith in Jesus [Ephesians 2:8], I am saved, born again, born “from above,” indwelt by the Holy Spirit.